Conventional and practical metallic superconductivity arising from repulsive Coulomb coupling: Eliashberg-Migdal theory

 The above equation has a solution if the symmetric matrix on the RHS has a lowest eigenvalue below $-1$.
 This minimal eigenvalue of the matrix can be estimated variationally by minimizing the quadratic form

 where $\sum_{m>0} \psi_m^2=1$.
 This variational form plays a crucial role in this section and is the rationale for being allowed to drop the momentum integrals in the sum.
 The variational principle allows us to restrict the possible forms of $\phi_m$ and estimate a superconducting $T_c$, which is a lower bound on the transition temperature.
 In our case we are restricting $\phi_m=0$ to be zero for $|\omega_m|>\omega_c$ as as well as to be momentum independent over a momentum shell of width $k_c$ i.e. $\phi_m(k)=\Theta(k_c-|k-k_F|)\phi_m$.
 This ansatz is included in the fact that $U(\omega_m)$ is proportional to the screened Coulomb interaction averaged over a shell of width $k_c$ around the Fermi surface.
-Note that the Eliashberg theory with conventional superconductivity~\cite{marsiglio2008electron} usually chooses $k_c=0$ because the averaged interaction in the usual electron-phonon case does not have a strong momentum dependence.
-Unfortunately, this cannot be used for the Coulomb interaction which has divergences at small momenta.
-This issue is exacerbated by our use of the $T=0$ RPA polarizability function because of which the smoothening of the singularity from thermal broadening is not accounted for in our results.
-Therefore, our results will only be valid for $k_c\gtrsim T/v_F$.